TrakHound/MTConnect.NET/agent/Modules/MTConnect.NET-AgentModule-MqttAdapter/README-Nuget.md

 # MTConnect MQTT Adapter Agent Module
 This Agent Module implements an adapter to read from an MQTT broker

+>This Module is still under development.
+Please feel free to leave feedback or create Issues on GitHub.

 ## Configuration
 ```yaml
 - mqtt-adapter: